The 2.3 GHz continuum survey of the GEM project: The experiment at 2.3 GHz

 \subsection{Data acquisition system}

-The data acquisition system (DAS) uses three single-width NIM modules to interface with the experiment and a data logging PC.
-The control module has an EPROM with a 16-channel data frame burnt in and an output connector for a serial output line.
-The analog multiplexer/ADC module receives 16 differential analog inputs of FSD $\pm10\mathrm{V}$ with a common mode rejection of $86$\th{dB}.
-The ADC limits hard at $\pm$10\th{V} with no bleed-over between channels and overloads of $\pm$30\th{V}.
+The data acquisition system (DAS) uses three single-width NIM modules to interface with the experiment and a data-logging PC.
+The control module has an EPROM with a 16-channel data frame burnt-in and an output connector for a serial output line.
+The analog multiplexer/ADC module receives 16 differential analog inputs of FSD $\pm10\mathrm{V}$ with a common-mode rejection of $86$\thinspace{dB}.
+The ADC limits hard at $\pm$10\thinspace{V} with no bleed-over between channels and overloads of $\pm$30\thinspace{V}.
 In addition to the EOF signal, the DAS also times the firing of a thermally stable noise source every 80 frames.
-The noise source is kept underneath the dish surface inside an insulated box and transmits an $\approx$140\th{K} reference signal from a small front-fire helix sitting along the junction of two of the dish petals.
+The noise source is kept underneath the dish surface inside an insulated box and transmits an $\approx$140\thinspace{K} reference signal from a small front-fire helix sitting at the junction of two of the dish petals.
 Two analog channels are dedicated to record the temperature and the voltage of the noise source.
 Finally, a serial-to-RS232 module takes the seamless serial data and synchronizes each frame with the hexadecimal EB90 word for decoding in the PC.
-LabView routines were used succesfully with Macintosh and Pentium PC's to log the data.
+LabView routines were used with Macintosh and Pentium PC to log the data.
 Proper time-stamping of the data followed by adding UT from a WWV digital receiver clock to the data frame for the observations in Colombia; whereas the WGS84 datum from a GPS receiver provided the time reference for the observations in Brazil.